caydenlund/sparkdown/README.md

     % Comment.

     * List item.
-      Can contain newlines for readability.
+      Can contain newlines for readability without
+      creating an actual newline in the output document.
-      \\ Create an actual newline.
+      \\ Create an actual newline like so.
       * Sub-list item (etc.).

       - Sub-list item.